Vyral/natasha-greenhalgh-recruiting/_posts/2019-12-02-preparing-for-appraisals.md

 youtube_code: dnXL3yTnPzA
 ---

-{% include youtube.html %}<center>What can agents do to boost their shot of securing a successful appraisal?
+{% include youtube.html %}

+<center>What can agents do to boost their shot of securing a successful appraisal?
 Follow these steps.&nbsp;</center>

+&nbsp;

 With prices rising in our market, there have been some strange appraisal issues showing up as of late.
 Thankfully, there are a few ways you can prepare for an appraisal to make sure it’s as accurate as possible.&nbsp;